Three Hour Workshops

 • Cultivating Rapport: How To Build Therapeutic Alliances with Teens

-• Substance Use Disorders and Behavioral Addictions in Teens
+• Understanding Substance Use in Teens

 REFRAMING RESISTANCE: MAYBE TEENS AREN’T STUBBORN, OPPOSITIONAL, OR IN DENIAL